 Treat your investments as your own business.
-It is important that your investments also have “departments” so you can take advantages of the unique strengths each has to offer.
-In the finance jargon, this is known as diversification.
+It is important that your investments also have “departments” so you can take advantage of the unique strengths each has to offer.
+In the finance jargon, this is known as diversification in investing.

 There’s a famous idiom that says “Don’t put your eggs in one basket” and this probably explains diversification in a nutshell.
 When we take this idiom literally, if we put all our eggs in one basket and that basket fell down, then we no longer have eggs.
 Goodbye, breakfast omelet!